Idaho Servant Adventures

 - Elderly assistance

-- Work with the disabled
+- Work alongside friends with special needs

 - National Forest trail work